olanrewaju-M-Yusuf/cyberdefender/Node-API.md

 #### Excluded operations
 The best way to browse operations is to run Cyberchef, either locally or via the [demo][1].

-Most CyberChef operations are inclided in the Node.js API, with the exception of operations that handle the Javascript `File` API and Flow Control operations.
-Excluded files will throw an ExcludedOperationError if called.
+Most CyberChef operations are included in the Node.js API, with the exception of Flow Control operations.
+Excluded operations will throw an ExcludedOperationError if called.

 For a full list of excluded operations, see the source files under `src/node/config/excludedOperations`.